betselotz/MTB-Illumina-WGS-Analysis/README.md

 bash sra_download.sh
 ```
 > **Tip:** Tip: This method is user-friendly and ideal for small projects (<500 samples).
 For large-scale datasets, use the command-line method below.
+> **Tip:** Tip: Sometimes, we may need to download data directly from a BioSample list.
+In such cases, we can manually search for specific samples based on their metadata, then use the BioSample ID in SRA Explorer to download the corresponding fastq.gz files
 #### Method 2: Using SRA Toolkit / ENA Run Accessions (for large datasets)
 ##### A. Get all run accessions from ENA
 ```bash